Frequently Asked Questions

 How does Harrow support boys with special educational needs and/or disabilities?

 Harrow is an inclusive school and the Learning Skills team supports boys with a wide range of strengths and needs which include dyslexia, dyspraxia, autism, and attentional difficulties.
 Provision is carefully considered on a case-by-case basis for each boy and, where appropriate, a bespoke plan of support is established.
 This may include individual or group lessons, extra assistance or differentiation in the form room, or additional help with prep or study skills.
-Find more information here.
+Mindful of the overlap between our pastoral care provision and the needs of our SEND boys, the Head of Learning Skills (SENDCo) also sits on the Pastoral Support Committee, meeting other key pastoral leaders in the School four times a week.
+Find more information on the School's Learning Skills Department here.

 Are boys with special interests or elite skills able to pursue them at Harrow?